kartoff-an/EMSim/README.md

 # ⚡ Electric Field Simulation

-It is my web-based interactive simulation built with Three.js that visualizes electric fields due to point charges, charge interactions, and field lines in real-time.
+It is my first web-based interactive simulation built with Three.js that visualizes electric fields due to point charges, charge interactions, and field lines in real-time.
 It's designed to be visually smooth and educational.
 I'm using this project to supplement my self-studying in electromagnetics by putting the concepts I'm learning into interactive simulations.

 ## Features